CarlG96/ultima-gym/README.md

     * These colors when contrasted look both clean and energetic; ideal for a website advertising a gym.

 * Font Pairings
-    * During research for the website, I read the article at https://www.pagecloud.com/blog/best-google-fonts-pairings and decided to use the pairing of PT Sans for paragraph text and Nunito as heading text as I thought the combination looked clean and modern.
+    * During research for the website, I read the article at [Pagecloud](https://www.pagecloud.com/blog/best-google-fonts-pairings) and decided to use the pairing of PT Sans for paragraph text and Nunito as heading text as I thought the combination looked clean and modern.
-    * These fonts were taken from https://fonts.google.com/ .
+    * These fonts were taken from [Google Fonts](https://fonts.google.com/).

 * Font Awesome Icons
-    * For the Our Services, Our Personal Training Team and the social media links icons were taken from https://fontawesome.com/ .
+    * For the Our Services, Our Personal Training Team and the social media links icons were taken from [Font Awesome](https://fontawesome.com/).

 ## Wireframes and Prototypes
 * Balsamiq Wireframes